 This book also includes grammar and some helpful practices.

 Each test was divided into four (4) parts.

 - Writing | Schreiben

 Writing | Schreiben Part.

-- The writing part of A1 German exam was set for only 30minutes and consisted of couple of questions.
+- The writing part of the A1 German exam was set for only 30 minutes and consisted of several questions.
 They’re basically what you’ve learned and studied during the language course.
 For example, sending an invitation, writing a postcard or a letter.
-Therefore, it’s important to practice writing these as they also played big points in the test.
+Therefore, practising writing these is important they also played big points in the test.
 They don’t have to be in perfect grammar, but it’s also a good deal if it’s written correctly and understandable.

 Reading | Lesen Part

 - The reading part is relatively similar to the writing part.
 There will be some situations that come with choices to choose from.
 Thirty (30) minutes allotted time.